daniel5151/choochoos/docs/k4/kernel.md

 Notably, `Putstr` and `Printf` atomically write an entire string to the UART (up to a maximum length of 4096 bytes), and `Getn` blocks until `n` bytes are received from the UART.
-Each of the output routines are written in terms of `Putstr`, and similarily, each of the input routinges are written in terms of `Getn`.
+Each of the output routines are written in terms of `Putstr`, and similarly, each of the input routines are written in terms of `Getn`.

 The UART server has two key pieces of state: output buffers (for TX) and